It seems Cartoon Network can't go a month without showing one of the films at some point.

 This got to the point the third movie was rushed into production so the original actors could be used one last time before they officially got too old to pass as early teens.

 Development Hell: In late 2012, it was announced that an animated 30-minute TV special of "Cabin Fever" was in production, and set to be released in late 2014.
-It's been well over a year since it was supposed to be released, and nothing has been heard from it since.
+It's been literally three years since it was supposed to be released, and nothing has been heard from it since.